 • Each controller instance (e.g. a controller process) can participate in one or more roles.
 For each (device_id, role_id), the controller receives an election_id.
 This election_id can be the same for different roles and/or devices, as long as the tuple (device_id, role_id, election_id) is unique.
 For each (device_id, role_id) that the controller wishes to control, it establishes a StreamChannel with the P4Runtime server responsible for that device, and sends a MasterArbitrationUpdate message containing that tuple of (device_id, role_id, election_id) values.
 The P4Runtime server selects a master independently for each (device_id, role_id) pair.
-The master is the client that has the highest election_id among all active StreamChannel connections with the same (device_id, role_id) values.
+The master is the client that has the highest election_id that the device has ever received for the same (device_id, role_id) values.
 A connection between a controller instance and a device id - which involves a persistent StreamChannel - can be referred to as a P4Runtime client.